5.3 Youth representation bodies

 Youth Council

-Already before the implementation of the EU Youth Strategy, Flanders had Youth Councils (Jeugdraden) at every level of policy-making (apart from the inter-municipality level), in which youth organisations and young people meet to give advice on policy matters.
+Already before the implementation of the EU Youth Strategy, Flanders had Youth Councils (Jeugdraden) at every level of policy-making (except the inter-municipal level), where youth organisations and young people meet to provide advice on policy matters.

 LOCAL AND PROVINCIAL LEVEL